Quantum Interference and the Limits of Separability: V. The Principle

-The principle contains two parts that amount to abstractions of, respectively, the \textit{impossibility of 3rd-order} and the \textit{possibility of 2nd-order} particle interference.
-Indeed, the 3rd-order impossibility has been transformed into the universal existence of closed bi-local completions, whereas the 2nd-order possibility has been morphed into the existence of phenomena that do not have closed completions that are stronger than the bi-local ones.
-Note that the principle concerns only \textit{maximal} $\text{GIP}_{\text{m}}$-s, and that it thus, strictly speaking, amounts to an abstraction of properties of interferometric experiments that exhibit maximal interference $I_m=\frac{1}{2}$.
+Let us now proceed by reflecting on some properties of our principle.
+Notice that the principle concerns only \textit{maximal} $\text{GIP}_{\text{m}}$-s, and that it thus, strictly speaking, amounts to an abstraction of properties of interferometric experiments that exhibit maximal interference $I_m=\frac{1}{2}$.
 We will not address here whether the principle, or some cognate thereof, could be extended to the probabilistic case as well, the case that would generalize the entire \textit{probabilistic} possibility-impossibility structure exhibited by particle-interference phenomena.
 Furthermore, another dimension across which a generalization might be viable, and that exceeds the bounds of this work, is the consideration of generalized interference phenomena in which the events in question, instead of being representable by bits, can take a higher finite or possibly even (countably or uncountably) infinite number of values.
 In (Horvat \& Dakić, 2021a) it was shown that a simple modification of semi-general interference experiments, in which the number of possible configurations of each device is some prime number $d\geq 2$, the same possibility-impossibility structure is still retained.\footnote{The interference term is in this case $I_m^{(d)}=\frac{1}{d^m}\sum_{\mathbf{a}} P(s^{(d)}_{\mathbf{a}}|\mathbf{a})$, where $s^{(d)}_{\mathbf{a}}\equiv (\sum_i a_i)$ mod $d$.
 See Horvat \& Dakić (2021a) for details.} It is thus an open question whether this structure - or even a more general one that is still to be discovered - can also be lifted to the universal level that we have reached here for the binary case.

 Note that our investigation has concerned only those phenomena that can be described in terms of PE-models, which are defined by assignments of events to spatiotemporal regions, all of which can be canvassed on a \textit{Minkowski} spacetime.
 It is however simple to see that everything that has been said here can trivially be transposed to more general spacetimes, making the Minkowskian choice an immaterial pedagogical device.
 Indeed, the principle is sensitive only to \textit{causal relations} between events - to whether the events in question are spacelike, null-like or timelike separated - and to how these interrelate to their \textit{statistical correlations}.
 Both the causal relations and the statistical correlations here can obviously be abstracted away and instantiated in other general-relativistic spacetimes, thereby inducing the general-relativistic version of our principle.
 This further generalization accordingly makes the principle more conjectural, in that quantum interferometric phenomena in the presence of relatively large gravitational fields are still to be empirically probed.